home-assistant/home-assistant.io/source/_integrations/pid_controller.markdown

   default: 0.0
   type: float
 direction:
   description: Regulation direction.
-When 'direct', output will increase to decrease fault, when 'reverse' output will decrease to decrease fault.
+When 'direct', the output will increase to decrease fault.
+When 'reverse', the output will decrease to decrease fault.
   required: false
   default: direct
   type: string ('direct' or 'reverse')